 The analysis of the Allan deviation showed that for averaging periods of a few hours the iGrav#002 is the more sensitive instrument for this data set.
-The AQG#B01 and the iGrav#002 converge to show similar sensitivity of clearly better than 10 nm s^{-2} at a 24 h averaging period.
+The AQG#B01 and the iGrav#002 converge to show similar sensitivity of clearly better than $10\,\mathrm{nm\,s^{-2}}$ over a 24 h averaging period.
 For shorter integration intervals the sensitivities of the FG5#228 and AQG#B01 are comparable and lower than that of the iGrav.
-The AQG#B01 does not achieve the sensitivity of laboratory quantum gravimeters that have achieved 2 nm s^{-2} in less than 2000 s (CAG; Gillot et al. (2014)) or a mobile quantum gravimeter for which 0.5 nm s^{-2} after one day have been reported (GAIN; Freier et al. (2016)).
+The AQG#B01 does not achieve the sensitivity of laboratory quantum gravimeters that have achieved $2\,\mathrm{nm\,s^{-2}}$ in less than 2000 s (CAG; Gillot et al., 2014) or a mobile quantum gravimeter for which 0.5 nm s-2 after 1 d have been reported (GAIN; Freier et al., 2016).

-For measurements longer than one day, the AQG#B01 is likely to be equally sensitive as the iGrav#002.
-To obtain values closer to the possible highest sensitivity, a prolonged measurement of several weeks during a low noise period of stable weather conditions and little human interventions is required, as it would be possible for example during summer months in the Larzac observatory.
-The Allan deviation of the AQG#B01 data recorded in Montpellier showed a sensitivity of approximately $20 \, \mathrm{nm \, s^{-2}}$ after one h, after 24h it was below $10 \, \mathrm{nm \, s^{-2}}$.
-This decrease in sensitivity for the urban site compared to the Larzac observatory can be explained by the higher level of environmental noise in the university building.
+For measurements longer than 1 d, the AQG#B01 is likely to be equally sensitive to the iGrav#002.
+To obtain values closer to the possible highest sensitivity, a prolonged measurement of several weeks during a low-noise period of stable weather conditions and little human interventions is required, as it would be possible for example during summer months in the Larzac observatory.
+The Allan deviation of the AQG#B01 data recorded in Montpellier showed a sensitivity of approximately 20 nm s-2 after 1 h; after 24 h it was below 10 nm s-2.
+This decrease in sensitivity for the urban site compared to the Larzac observatory can be explained by the